Detecting birds with the Raspberry Pi

 Project Overview

-One of my favorite things to do in my free time is bird watching.
-Unfortunately, I can’t spend as much time outside as I would like.
-Having a balcony instead of a garden doesn’t help either.
-That’s why I installed a feeder on the outside of my window and a Raspberry Pi with camera on the inside.
-I now get daily pictures of birds that come visit me.
-But I want to do more than just save and watch photos.
-In this project, I will build a pipeline that decides if a bird is captured on camera with a convoluted neural network and stores the data in an organized database.
-Perhaps this can give some insights in the daily lives of urban birds.
+One of my favorite things to do in my free time is birdwatching.
+Unfortunately, I cannot spend as much time outside as I would like.
+Having a balcony instead of a garden does not help either.
+That is why I installed a feeder on the outside of my window and placed a Raspberry Pi with a camera on the inside.
+I now get daily pictures of birds that come to visit me.

 The Data